georglauterbach/arm/documentation/content/cheri/capabilities.md

 TODO controlled non-monotonicity

+!!! quote

+    CHERI blends traditional paged virtual memory with an in-AS capability model that includes capability values in registers, capability instructions, and tagged memory to enforce capability integrity.

+    [Source][cheri-isa-specification]

 ## Definition

 !!! abstract "Definition: Capability"

-    ~ unforgeable tokens of authority, used to implement
+    ~ unforgeable and delegable tokens of authority, used to implement

     - explicit pointers (declared in the language);
     - implied pointers (used by runtime and generated code) (e.g. in C for memory protection to directly mitigate a broad range of known vulnerability types & exploit techniques).

+    Capabilities can describe fine-grained regions of memory, and can be substituted for data or code pointers in generated code, protecting data and improving control-flow robustness.

     Capabilities are hardware-supported descriptions of permissions that can be used, in place of integer addresses, to refer to data, code, and objects in protected ways.
+Basically, they are pointers tagged with extra metadata that the hardware maintains and validates.

+    Breaking out of the sandbox causes the hardware to throw an exception.

 ## Description